HeshamShaarawy/SPA/README.md

 ## Description

-Our application is designed to assist spas with scheduling appointments, organizing client information, and payment collection.
+The application is designed to assist Spa admin team with scheduling appointments, organizing client information, and payment collection.
+Full CRUD was implemented for 3 main models to effectively manage the data.
+The admin user is able to create new treatments, clients and connect them through bookings.
+Admin user is able to filter the data efficiently using several parameterls.

 ## Inspiration